 The new season is just around the corner and it’s time to start thinking about cleaning and polishing your caravan.
-Get the hot water, shampoo and polish, brushes and dusters at the ready to give your tourer the once over.
+So it’s time to get the hot water, shampoo, polish, brushes and dusters at the ready to give your tourer the once over.

 Many people might think caravans and cars are similar and could be tempted to dig out the car shampoo and jet wash when cleaning their ‘van.
-But, you need to remember that caravans have different paint and bodywork so need a less abrasive product so you don’t end up scratching your unit’s surface, as well as taking extra care with water, to prevent damage to the seals.
+But, you need to remember that caravans have different paint and bodywork so need a less abrasive product so you don’t end up scratching the surface.
+Plus you need to take extra care with water, to prevent damage to the seals.

-Here’s our top tips for getting your tourer sparkling for Spring:
+Here’s our top tips for getting your tourer sparkling for the Spring:

 - Hose / bucket(s) of water

 - Multi-functional or V-shaped ladder with platform / scaffold plate

 - Extendable or long handled brush / mop

 - Caravan window cleaner

 - Caravan polish

 - Soft brush